Introduction

 Installation and Finishing

-Set the bookshelf in the place where it is to be installed, and adjust the legs until it is level.
+- Set the bookshelf in the place where it is to be installed, and adjust the legs until it is level.
 Then attach the unit to the wall through the plywood backing.

-Try to find two studs in the wall to attach to, but if only one can be found, attach several 2″ – 3″ screws to the one, spacing these out vertically.
+- Try to find two studs in the wall to attach to, but if only one can be found, attach several 2″ – 3″ screws to the one, spacing these out vertically.
 The shelf has good support with the adjustable legs but should be attached to the wall as well as possible, as it is quite heavy.

-Cut the kickboard to length (and if necessary, to width), miter the corners to 45 degrees, and attach these to the supports on the bottom of the shelf using caulk and finish nails.
+- Cut the kickboard to length (and if necessary, to width), miter the corners to 45 degrees, and attach these to the supports on the bottom of the shelf using caulk and finish nails.

-Install the mullion molding from the floor up to the top to cover the seams in the frame.
+- Install the mullion molding from the floor up to the top to cover the seams in the frame.
 Use a little bit of caulk and a few finish nails.
 Don’t overdo the attachment, as this trim needs to be removed if any of the shelves need to be changed out.

-After you have mastered learning how to build a bookshelf, you may find the desire to complete your dining room by learning how to build a cottage farm bench and how to make farm table yourself.
+After you have mastered learning how to build a bookshelf, you may find the desire to complete your dining room by learning how to build a cottage farm bench and how to make a farm table yourself.

 References